Merkoba/Hue/README.md

 Redis is now required, to store link metadata in database 10.
 Install and setup Redis.

-Bundle the client's js files
+Bundle the client files

 Go to /utils and do:

->node join_client_main.js

-And:

->node join_client_libs.js

-Go to the server directory and run:

->node www start
+>./bundle_all

 To run it properly in production you will have to configure Apache or some other webserver to use a reverse proxy.
 A sample vhost configuration for Apache (apache_vhost.conf) is included.
 For using https, LetsEncrypt is suggested.